romeerez/orchid-orm/packages/docs/src/guide/columns-types.md

 ## Text types

-Use `t.text()` type as a go-to for strings, other types are for special cases.
+Use `t.text(min, max)` type as a go-to for strings, other types are for special cases.

+`min` and `max` number parameters defines a validation of string length, they are required to ensure that the app won't accept empty or enormous values from user.

+These parameters are not required on the `text` method in migrations, because they don't affect on a database column type.

 ```ts
 // character varying(n), varchar(n) variable-length with limit